 If you or are your child are experiencing any of these symptoms, it is important that you are evaluated for TMJ Disorder.
 Left untreated, TMD can lead to long-term issues, including joint deterioration, tooth damage, and increased pain levels.

-Here at William Chan & Associates, we offer several potential treatments for TMJ Disorder.
+Here at Cumberland Dental Specialists, we offer several potential treatments for TMJ Disorder.
 During your initial appointment, your dentist will examine your mouth and jaw, and a treatment plan will be developed based on your symptoms and the likely cause(s) of your TMD.
 Some of the more common treatments for TMJ Disorder include:

 Occlusion refers to the way that your teeth fit together when your jaw is closed.
 Sometimes, your occlusion can develop imbalances, leading to added jaw stress and teeth grinding.
 An occlusal splint is a custom mouthguard designed to slightly reposition the angle of the jaw in order to alleviate minor misalignment.
 This can reduce the stress on your temporomandibular joint and the surrounding muscles, which can be an effective treatment for the existing symptoms of TMD while also preventing future flare-ups.

-If you or your child are experiencing any of the symptoms of TMJ Disorder, please contact us at William Chan & Associates.
+If you or your child are experiencing any of the symptoms of TMJ Disorder, please contact us at Cumberland Dental Specialists.
 Our friendly and experienced staff are happy to schedule an appointment with you and/or answer any questions you may have.